-- 1. Customer and industry partner engagement for potential battery development - 2.
-G+Al Battery pilot plant development, optimisation and testing of batteries - 3.
-Securing revenue from THERMAL-XR® powered by GMG Graphene sales - 4.
-Improving and scaling G+AI Battery grade graphene production
+- 1. Customer and industry partner engagement for potential battery application development - G+AI Battery Development Centre: optimisation and testing of both coin cell and pouch cell batteries - Securing revenue from THERMAL-XR® powered by GMG Graphene sales - Improving and scaling G+AI Battery grade graphene production

-Key activity 1: Customer and industry partner engagement for potential battery development
+Key activity 1: Customer and industry partner engagement for potential battery applications development

 Identifying the best possible customer and industry partners to de-risk, optimise and position GMG's G+AI Battery technology for successful scale up and commercialisation is a key priority.
-Set out below are some of the areas of the battery value chain that the Company either has identified, or is in discussions with, important partners to position GMG's battery division for future growth.
+Set out below are some of the areas of the battery value chain partners that the Company either has identified, or is in discussions with, to position GMG's battery division for future growth.